 Learning Goals:

-– Learn about the life and artwork of painter Georgia O’Keeffe
+- Students learn about the life and artwork of painter Georgia O’Keeffe and can identify her work

-– Can define abstract and recognize abstract artwork
+- Students can define and identify abstract artwork

-– Learn what a viewfinder is and how artists use them to help narrow their field of vision
+- Students can use a viewfinder to narrow their field of vision

 Aren’t these gorgeous???!!!!
 I LOVE them!